 Surfers will paddle faster if they spread their fingers optimally.

-Paddling faster is a competitive advantage.
+Paddling faster has a competitive advantage.
 You'll catch more and better waves.
-There are several paddling tips and techniques to get your surfboard moving faster.
+There are several paddling tips and techniques to get your surfboard moving more efficiently.

-Interestingly, the ultimate paddling/swimming secret is in the fingers of our hands.
-Scientists from the University of Toulouse (France), Duke University (USA), and the University of Pretoria (South Africa) have contradicted common sense.
+Interestingly, the ultimate paddling/swimming secret lies not in our hands, but our fingers.
+Scientists from the University of Toulouse (France), Duke University (USA), and the University of Pretoria (South Africa) have discovered what seems to contradict common sense.

 "A larger paddle means a larger force exerted on the surrounding water body, not a higher efficiency", explains the paper published in the Journal of Theoretical Biology.

-In the paper "The constructal-law physics of why swimmers must spread their ﬁngers and toes", published in 2012, we can discover that the optimal spacing was confirmed by computer simulations of water flowing frontally.
+In the paper "The constructal law physics of why swimmers must spread their fingers and toes", published in 2012, optimal spacing of fingers when paddling is explained by the data collected after researchers used computer simulations of water flowing frontally.

-Researchers found out that the optimal spacing is in the 20%-40% range.
-In other words, the total force is 53% greater when the fingers are spaced optimally.
+They found that optimal finger spacing is in the 20%-40% range.
+In other words, the total force is 53% greater when the fingers are well-spaced.

 "The optimal spacing is twice the boundary layer thickness of one finger.
 The speed advantage comes from the greater force, which lifts more mass above water," the study concludes.